 Beaufort Lake provides the opportunity for many water activities from fishing and boating, to skiing and swimming.
 Around its shores and in the neighbouring reserve you’ll find a network of walking tracks and exercise equipment—a perfect way to stretch your legs and walk off the delights of the town’s cafés!
 Note: Beaufort Lake is seasonally dry.

 One of Beaufort’s major attractions is the Mt Cole State Forest which is a spectacular natural experience.
 Here you can discover temperate rainforests, breathtaking views and waterfalls.

 On the first Saturday of each month visitors can wander through the Beaufort Market, where a selection of gourmet foods, crafts and local fresh produce can be purchased directly from the maker.

 A welcoming village atmosphere awaits, just a little over 2 hours from Melbourne.
 In the heart of Central Victoria and nestled beneath the stunning Pyrenees Ranges is the charming township of Moonambel.

-Fast becoming one of Australia’s most loved wine regions with good food, friendly cellar doors, spectacular landscapes, gold rush relics, local art and craft, serene bushlands and dark night skies dotted with stars, Moonambel is an ideal place to base yourself and explore the region.
+Fast becoming one of Australia’s most loved wine regions with good food, friendly cellar doors, spectacular landscapes, gold rush relics, serene bushlands and dark night skies dotted with stars, Moonambel is an ideal place to base yourself and explore the region.